 The Cleveland International Film Festival promotes artistically and culturally significant film arts through education and exhibition to enrich the life of the community.

 If my film is selected for exhibition, what formats must my film be available in?

 All feature films submitted must be available for exhibition in one of the following formats: DCP (preferably unencrypted) or as a CIFF-approved ProRes digital file.
 BLU-RAY AND DVD WILL NOT BE SCREENED FOR EXHIBITION.

-All short subject films submitted must be available for exhibition as a CIFF-approved ProRes digital file.
-Short films will be transferred temporarily onto CIFF’s secure and private hard drive system for presentation in one or more of our compiled Short Programs.
+All short films submitted must be available for exhibition as a CIFF-approved ProRes digital file.
+Short films will be transferred temporarily onto CIFF’s secure and private hard drive system for presentation in one or more of our compiled short programs.
 BLU-RAY AND DVD WILL NOT BE SCREENED FOR EXHIBITION.

 CIFF-approved ProRes digital files are defined as .mov files encoded with ProRes 422 or ProRes 422(HQ).
 We will not accept ProRes LT, 4444, or Apple Animation Codec files, among other files not listed.
 If your film is accepted, please clarify with CIFF if your file meets our requirements as soon as possible.

 Follow us @clefilmfest

 Posted by clefilmfest at 7:00 PM

 This is such an awesome list of all things Cleveland!
 Thanks to our friends at Cleveland Scene Magazine for including us: https://www.clevescene.com/cleveland/the-100-things-every-clevelander-must-do/Content?oid=30925495